Alaska Air suffered another big quarterly loss, but has stopped the cash bleed

 So far this year, Alaska has received $546 million from the U.S. Treasury through a combination of grants and loans, and anticipates another payment of $80 million in late April.

-The U.S. Treasury will provide an additional $584 million in incremental payroll support funding under a third round of the PSP.
+The government will provide an additional $584 million in incremental payroll support funding under a third round of the PSP.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.